the-bitcoin-token/bitcoin-token/README.md

  The wallet is generated deterministically from your hd private key, so you will see the same output if you run the file multiple times.

 Before you can send Bitcoin Cash, you need to fund your wallet.
-Copy and paste the address into a <a href="">Bitcoin Cash Testnet Faucet</a> to send testnet coins to the wallet.
+Copy and paste the address into a [Bitcoin Cash Testnet Faucet](https://coinfaucet.eu/en/bch-testnet/) to send testnet coins to the wallet.

 To check your balance and send some bitcoin change <code>index.js</code> to contain the following code.
 It generates a second wallet from random and sends 10000 satoshis to it.